ramadiaz/xanny-go/SWAGGER_SETUP.md

 # Swagger/OpenAPI Documentation Setup

-This document describes the complete Swagger/OpenAPI documentation setup for the Xanny Go Template API.
+This document describes the complete Swagger/OpenAPI documentation setup for the Xanny Go API.

 ## What Was Implemented